ajgorhoe/IGLib.workspace.doc.codedoc/0readme.txt

   $ doxyvizard iglib.dox

-Use if doxywizard is not very recommended, however, especially not to correct  path information.
+Use of doxywizard is not very recommended, however, especially not to correct  path information.

 Note that the $ sign only indicates command shell's prompt and is not part of  what you type in.